altaga/Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/README.md

 Official Link: https://developer.nvidia.com/embedded/jetpack

-You'll need to unzip the file to get the image file (.img) to write to your SD card, If you do not have a program to unzip, i recommend any of the following according to your operating system (windows in my case).
+You'll need to unzip the file to get the image file (.img) to write to your SD card.
+If you do not have a program to unzip, I recommend any of the following according to your operating system (windows in my case).

 7-Zip (Windows):